Justin-Credible/xbox-uwp-sdl2-starter/README.md

 The DLL is included in the starter project with a `Build Action` of `Content` and `Copy to output directory` of `Always`.
 This ensures the DLL is bundled into the UWP app package and deployed to the Xbox.

+**NOTE: You CAN NOT use the pre-built Windows binaries on the SDL2 download page** as these are built for the `Win32` _desktop_ platform; an Xbox UWP app must target the `WinRT` platform.

 ### Removing XAML components

 As mentioned earlier, the default UWP project that Visual Studio creates assumes you want to use WPF/XAML to build your app.
 We don't want these when using SDL2 however.
 I was able to stumble across a flag named `DISABLE_XAML_GENERATED_MAIN`.
 This can be set in Project properties > Build > General > Conditional compilation symbols for each configuration/platform combination.